-⚠️ Please note that this service area is not yet open.
+Please note that this service area is not yet open.

-This is the proposed services on the M1.
-For the existing site on the A57, see Sheffield Parkway.
+This is the proposed services where the M1 meets the A630.
+For the existing site on the A57, see Parkway.

 Two rival service station plans in South Yorkshire came to a head in 2019, and resulted in planning permission being granted for a new motorway service area on the M1 near Rotherham.

 The approved Rotherham plan was put forward by Applegreen.
 They have since passed all motorway service area proposals to Welcome Break, who already own nearby Woodall.
 In a statement, Applegreen told us:

 Trivia and Design

 The scheme has a very unusual layout with the HGV parking and amenities positioned to the north of M1 J33.
 Customer parking and amenities for other motorway users is located to the south of the M1, connected via the existing road tunnel.

 The separate HGV drivers' amenity building would contain separate units for a food offer, a coffee shop, a retail store and a game arcade.
 This unusual layout with the site split around the motorway allows the traffic flow to be split across two roads, operating anti-clockwise around the junction.
 This means there is no need to turn right across the busy A630.
 It also reduces the impact on the environment by nestling into a tighter space.
 The down-side is that no matter whether you are heading north or south along the M1, at some point you would need to turn right around a large section of the busy roundabout.

 The Applegreen plan had the advantage that it was designed under newer regulations, which were much more relaxed about what a motorway service area could offer.
 However, Applegreen still had to overcome the issue of access to the site, which had proven to be a stumbling block for many of their proposals.